Skip to content

 Stay on Windows if your work depends on Power Pivot’s full data-model capacity, ActiveX controls, COM add-ins, or vendor-supplied VBA tools.
 Apple confirms that recent MacBook Pro models support up to 128 GB of unified memory in higher configurations, which is plenty for Excel itself, but a few enterprise add-ins still ship Windows-only.

 Pick a Mac if your workflow is mostly native Excel formulas, charts, pivot tables, and Power Query.
 Excel for Mac has improved considerably since 2022 and runs natively on Apple Silicon.
-The MacBook Pro M3 Pro is the strongest macOS pick we tested.
+The MacBook Pro M3 Pro is the strongest macOS pick in this roundup.
 The MacBook Air M2 is a cheaper alternative if you mostly stay under 50,000 rows.

 Check the MacBook Air M2 on Amazon

-We ran each laptop through the same four tasks: open a 120 MB sales workbook with 85,000 rows, refresh a 50,000-row pivot table, recalc a 14-tab financial model with cross-sheet references, and complete 200 manual data-entry rows to gauge keyboard comfort.
-We also measured battery life on a mixed workload of Excel plus Edge plus Slack.
+Each laptop is judged against the four workloads that strain a spreadsheet machine: opening a large sales workbook with tens of thousands of rows, refreshing a sizeable pivot table, recalculating a multi-tab financial model with cross-sheet references, and sustaining manual data entry to gauge keyboard comfort.
+Battery life is weighed on a realistic mixed load of Excel plus a browser plus chat.

-Hand-drawn checklist of five Excel laptop tests including pivot refresh and thermal throttling.
+Hand-drawn checklist of five Excel laptop evaluation criteria including pivot refresh and thermal throttling.

 #Bottom Line

 For most Excel users in 2026, buy the Dell XPS 13 (2024).
 It’s the best balance of CPU speed, screen quality, weight, and battery life for the price.
-The Intel Core Ultra 7 refreshes pivot tables faster than any other 13-inch laptop we tested.
+The Intel Core Ultra 7’s strong single-thread speed refreshes pivot tables faster than most other 13-inch laptops in its class.

 If your workbooks are huge or you live in Power Query, spend up for the HP EliteBook 865 G10’s 64 GB of RAM.
 If you’re an Apple-first user, the MacBook Pro M3 Pro is the only macOS pick that keeps pace.